ipfs/ipfs-docs/docs/concepts/glossary.md

 ### DNSLink

 DNSLink is a protocol to link content and services directly from DNS.
-A DNSLink address looks like an IPNS address, but it uses a domain name in place of a hashed public key, like /ipns/mydomain.org.
-[More about DNSLink](https://dnslink.io/)
+A DNSLink address looks like an IPNS address, but it uses a domain name instead of a hashed public key, like `/ipns/en.wikipedia-on-ipfs.org`.
+[More about DNSLink](https://dnslink.dev/)

 ### DWeb